-RINVOQ is fully funded under Special Authority Criteria for the treatment of eligible patients with rheumatoid arthritis and will be fully funded under Special Authority Criteria for eligible patients with atopic dermatitis, Crohn's disease & ulcerative colitis from May 1, 2025.
-RINVOQ is not funded for ankylosing spondylitis, nonradiographic axial spondyloarthritis & psoriatic arthritis, for these indications patient co-payment for this medicine and healthcare professional fee apply.
-RINVOQ-Min-CMI, V12, 19 Dec 2024.
+RINVOQ is fully funded under Special Authority for the treatment of eligible patients with rheumatoid arthritis, atopic dermatitis, ulcerative colitis and Crohn's disease - normal pharmacy prescription charges apply.
+RINVOQ is not funded for psoriatic arthritis, ankylosing spondylitis and non-radiographic axial spondyloarthritis - you will need to pay the full cost of this medicine.
+Normal pharmacy and doctor's charges will apply.
+RINVOQ-Min-CMI, v12.